ipjohnson/SeleniumFixture/README.md

 ```

 ###IActionProvider Property
 The IActionProvider allows a page object to import the functionality of the Fixture into a local property.
 When PageObjects are constructed any IActionProvider property with a setter will be Populated with an instance of IActionProvider.
-Usually this property is named
+Usually this property is named I

 ```C#
 I.Fill("//form").With(new { FirstName = "Sterling" });